Crimean–Congo hemorrhagic fever: Virology

-The Crimean–Congo hemorrhagic fever orthonairovirus (CCHFV) is a member of the genus Orthonairovirus, family Nairoviridae of RNA viruses.
+Crimean–Congo hemorrhagic fever virus (CCHFV) is a member of the genus Orthonairovirus, family Nairoviridae of RNA viruses.

 The virions are 80–120 nanometers (nm) in diameter and are pleomorphic.
 There are no host ribosomes within the virion.
 Each virion contains three distinct RNA sequences, which together make up the viral genome.
-The envelope is single layered and is formed from a lipid bilayer 5 nm thick.
+The envelope is single-layered and consists of a lipid bilayer 5 nm thick.
 It has no external protrusions.
 The envelope proteins form small projections ~5–10 nm long.
 The nucleocapsids are filamentous and circular with a length of 200–3000 nm.

-Viral entry is thought to be clathrin-mediated with the cell surface protein nucleolin playing a role.
+Viral entry is thought to be clathrin-mediated, with the cell surface protein nucleolin playing a role.

 Molecular biology

-The genome is circular, negative sense RNA in three parts – Small (S), Medium (M) and Large (L).
-The L segment is 11–14.4 kilobases in length while the M and S segments are 4.4–6.3 and 1.7–2.1 kilobases long respectively.
+The genome is circular, negative-sense RNA in three parts – Small (S), Medium (M), and Large (L).
+The L segment is 11–14.4 kilobases in length, while the M and S segments are 4.4–6.3 and 1.7–2.1 kilobases long, respectively.
 The L segment encodes the RNA polymerase, the M segment encodes the envelope glycoproteins (Gc and Gn), and the S segment encodes the nucleocapsid protein.
-The mutation rates for the three parts of the genome were estimated to be: 1.09×10^−4, 1.52×10^−4 and 0.58×10^−4 substitutions/site/year for the S, M, and L segments respectively.
+The mutation rates for the three parts of the genome were estimated to be: 1.09×10^−4, 1.52×10^−4 and 0.58×10^−4 substitutions/site/year for the S, M, and L segments, respectively.

 Population genetics

-CCHFV is the most genetically diverse of the arboviruses: Its nucleotide sequences frequently differ between different strains, ranging from a 20% variability for the viral S segment to 31% for the M segment.
-Viruses with diverse sequences can be found within the same geographic area; closely related viruses have been isolated from widely separated regions, suggesting that viral dispersion has occurred possibly by ticks carried on migratory birds or through international livestock trade.
+CCHFV is the most genetically diverse of the arboviruses: its nucleotide sequences frequently differ between different strains, ranging from a 20% variability for the viral S segment to 31% for the M segment.
+Viruses with diverse sequences can be found within the same geographic area; closely related viruses have been isolated from widely separated regions, suggesting that viral dispersion has occurred, possibly by ticks carried on migratory birds or through international livestock trade.
 Reassortment among genome segments during coinfection of ticks or vertebrates seems likely to have played a role in generating diversity in this virus.

 Based on the sequence data, seven genotypes of CCHFV have been recognised: Africa 1 (Senegal), Africa 2 (Democratic Republic of the Congo and South Africa), Africa 3 (southern and western Africa), Europe 1 (Albania, Bulgaria, Kosovo, Russia and Turkey), Europe 2 (Greece), Asia 1 (the Middle East, Iran and Pakistan) and Asia 2 (China, Kazakhstan, Tajikistan and Uzbekistan).